 As far as DIY outdoor furniture books go, this is one of the best we’ve read.
-It has a very US focus/feel but there’s some great projects and at some point soon I know myself and few others here at Lazy Susan HQ definitely plan on making the wheeled planter
+It has a very US focus/feel but there are some great projects and at some point soon I know myself and a few others here at Lazy Susan HQ definitely plan on making the wheeled planter

 You can grab a copy on Amazon in both Kindle and Paperback.

 19. The Book of Garden Furniture by Charles Thonger